 The effect of this transaction is to increase the asset cash and increase the shareholder equity since the treasury stock account is being credited.

-Case 3 – Situation (b): Disposal (resale) of Treasury Stock for cash, at a market price higher than its original purchase price:
+Example 3: Disposal (Resale) of Treasury Stock for Cash at a Market Price Higher Than its Original Purchase Price

-Note:

-Disposal of T/S means above the original purchase price means that the company is receiving more cash than it spent to buy the shares being resold.
+Disposal of T/S above the original purchase price means that the company is receiving more cash than it spent to buy the shares being resold.
 If this were a personal transaction, we’d say we have a gain on the sale.
 However, a company does not recognize gains (or losses) on the sale of its own stock.
 The increase over the original purchase price is considered an increase in shareholder equity.
-The account used to show this increase is called “Paid in Capital from Treasury Stock.”
-It is a capital account and its normal balance side (the side the account increases on) is the credit side.
+The account used to show this increase is called “Paid-in Capital from Treasury Stock.”
+It is a capital account, and its normal balance side (the side the account increases on) is the credit side.

-As stated in the previous case, whenever T/S is disposed of, regardless of the selling price at which they are disposed, the T/S account must be credited at the original (initial) cost of the treasury stock on the date of its original (initial) purchase.
-The Paid in Capital from Treasury Stock account is credited the difference (in total) between the cash received and the reduction in the treasury stock account.
+As stated in the previous case, whenever T/S is disposed of, regardless of the selling price when they are disposed, the T/S account must be credited at the original (initial) cost of the treasury stock on the date of its original (initial) purchase.
+The Paid-in Capital from Treasury Stock account is credited the difference (in total) between the cash received and the reduction in the treasury stock account.
 The format for the journal entry in this case is shown below: